airalab/robonomics.network/content/posts/kusama-crowdloan-details.md

 - XRT transfers between balances

-- Launch of IoT devices using XRT as payment for transactions
+- Launch of IoT devices using XRT for paying transaction fees

-- Sending IoT device telemetry using XRT as payment for transactions
+- Sending IoT device telemetry using XRT for paying transaction fees

 - Sudo